It was not easy to sit on or control such a beast, but Elanore clung to the reins as tightly as she could manage. “Turn north,” she told the lion.

 Elanore dared not watch the man but instead turned her attention to the mistress of the home– this apparent saint that the Guildmaster had married instead of her mother.
 Unlike her husband, the woman was a center of calm as she moved about the house and prepared the tea.

-When she finished her story, the guildmaster broke his silence to voice his disapproval.
+The guildmaster broke his silence to voice his disapproval.
 “If you were my daughter, I would have you stay put in that town until someone could fetch you.
 Wild beasts and quickly changing weather would make short work of even someone familiar with these parts.
 Whatever you saw was dangerous.”

-Elanore bowed her head.
-“I consider myself fortunate that I am here to tell of that tale.
-I have no intent of causing others to worry again by wandering alone on the roads at night.”
+Elanore bowed her head. ” I consider myself fortunate that I am here to tell of that tale.
+I have no intent of causing others to worry again.”

-The man fell silent at her response, his face lost in some thought of his own.
+The man fell silent at her response.

 Mrs. Caderyn eyed her husband, puzzled by the change in his expression.
 Politely she filled the gap in conversation with another question.
 “Miss Redley.
 I could not help but note that the creature outside bears some resemblance to the statue on the bridge south of town.
 Is that a coincidence?
 Or is there a connection between that creature outside and the statue?”